1: It always starts. Once Upon a time

 "Mommy."

 Lucy smiled as they walked up to the policeman that met them at Hyde's Park gate.
-Isabella would occasionally whisper something to herself or giggle but would answer with a sweet "oh, nothing." as if she asked what she said.
-Lucy said goodbye to Isabella and told her to stay with the policeman to find her parents.
-He, too, tried to get any information on who the child belongs to was unsuccessful as all he got out of Isabella was that she lived in a cabin with her mom and dad, but she didn't know where that was.
-The policeman started to the little girl that there weren't any cabins in the city, but Isabella was sure that she lived by many trees, just like the park, where there was a cabin.
+Isabella would occasionally whisper something to herself or giggle but would answer with a sweet "oh, nothing."
+As if Lucy had asked what she said.
+Lucy said her goodbye to Isabella and told her to stay with the policeman to find her parents.
+He, too, tried to get any information on who the child belonged to.
+Alas, he was unsuccessful as all he got out of Isabella was that she lived in a cabin with her mom and dad, but she didn't know where that was.
+The policeman stated to the little girl that there weren't any cabins in the city, but Isabella was sure that she lived by many trees, just like the park, where there was a cabin.

 The sun was starting to set, and the policeman had walked Isabella around the entire park finding no one that the little girl had known.
 The policeman told Isabella that she would stay with some people who would take care of her for the night.
-Isabella was brought to Child Protection Services, who had her placed for the night in a group home where she was fed and given a bed for the night.
-She settled in for the night – still not showing any signs of fear, which was unusual to the workers to see in the children in their care, especially on the first night.
+Isabella was brought to Child Protection Services, who had her placed for the night in a group home where she was fed and given a bed.
+She settled in – still not showing any signs of fear, which was unusual for the workers to see in the children in their care, especially on the first night.

 The lights were out, and all the children were sleeping, well, except for Isabella.
-She had a cot in the corner of the room – cuddled up with her little orange cat stuffed animal and would be whispering to herself.
+She had a cot in the corner of the room – cuddled up with her little orange stuffed cat and was whispering to herself.

-"Why didn't you tell them what mommy said?
+"Why didn't you tell them what you said about my mommy?
+That you were just watching me for a while.
 I wasn't there by myself, and you let them think that I was."

-"You know what your mom had told you.
+"You know what I told you.
 They're not supposed to know that I'm here, and they wouldn't understand anyway.
 You'll be safer this way.
-Trust me and trust your mom."
-Finn's voice was deep but friendly as he spoke to Isabella.
+Trust me."
+Zyon's voice was deep but friendly, as he spoke to Isabella.

 "But they thought I was just here with my kitty.
-What's going to happen?" fighting to fall asleep and wiped her eyes with the back of her hand.
+What's going to happen?"
+Fighting not to fall asleep, she wiped her eyes with the back of her hand.

-She waved her finger, and the shimmers of the dust in the moonlight gathered in a beam of energy from her finger, moving the curtains, covering the light from the window.
-"You can't do that here, princess."
-Zyan softly whispered as he pushed her hair off her forehead.
+She waved her finger, and the shimmers of the dust in the moonlight gathered into a beam of energy, closing the curtains, covering the light from the window.
+"You can't do that here, Princess."
+Zyon softly whispered as he pushed her hair off her forehead.

 Powered by GoDaddy